-Commentary prepared by Balance Sheet Solutions, LLC, a wholly owned CUSO of Alloya Corporate Federal Credit Union.
-Balance Sheet Solutions is a leading broker/dealer, investment advisor and ALM risk management consultant to credit unions.
+Commentary prepared by Alloya Investment Services, a division of the wholly owned CUSO of Alloya Corporate Federal Credit Union.
+Alloya Investment Services is a leading broker/dealer consultant to credit unions.

-Commentary prepared by Tom Slefinger, SVP, Director of Institutional Fixed Income Sales, Registered Representative of ISI*, Balance Sheet Solutions
+Commentary prepared by Tom Slefinger, SVP, Director of Institutional Fixed Income Sales, Registered Representative of ISI*, Alloya Investment Services

 Other Market Indicators

 |2s/5s Tsy Spread||-0.45||+0.01|

 |2s/30s Tsy Spread||-0.22||0.00|

 Recap - Equities were a “nothing burger” yesterday with the major indices closing near flat levels on the session.
 The real star performer was the Treasury market, defying expectations yet again despite booming supply.
 The 4.32% closing level on the 10-year Treasury note was the lowest since September 18, and we have now retraced all of the sharp yield backup that occurred after the Fed meeting that month that advertised “higher for longer” and stamped that call with a premature addition of one more hike to the “dot plots.”
 The “higher for longer” narrative was even more transitory than “transitory” was!

 Overnight bond markets continue to rock and roll with the 10-year Treasury yield falling to 4.28%.
 The beaten-down and detested bond market, left for dead, is now turning in its best month in more than four years… try August, the very month that Federal Reserve Chair Jerome Powell pivoted!
 The move is based on sharply declining inflation and a bond market that can see the whites of the eyes of the economy.
 The next stop is 4% (the 200-day moving average).
 On the front end, twos and fives are yielding 4.66% and 4.22%, respectively.